1 What is Counselling?

 12 Can I request a specific counsellor?

-When you complete your registration form, there is space to note your preferences, which we will endeavour to accommodate.
-Please note, students from all backgrounds access counselling at the UCS.
+When you make your initial enquiry, you can note your preferences, which we will endeavour to accommodate.
+Please note, students from all backgrounds access counselling at the Counselling Service.
 For example through 2017-18, approximately 35% of the students who registered were BME students and 31% were students who came from outside the UK.
 We endeavour to ensure our staff group is diverse and all staff are trained and experienced in working with issues of culture and difference, including ethnicity.
 Even if we are from a different background to you, we are happy to discuss any issues of oppression, or the impact that may have on the therapeutic relationship.

 13 Is there a limited number of counselling sessions available to me?